Skip to main content

 FAQs

-Rosacea is a chronic skin condition most commonly seen in fair-skinned individuals.
-It currently has no cure, but research suggests there are several potential causes, including an overactive immune system, genetics, skin mites (Demodex), intestinal bacteria (Helicobacter pylori), or a combination of these factors.
+Experts have yet to discover what causes rosacea but research suggests there are several potential contributing factors, including an overactive immune system, genetics, skin mites (Demodex), intestinal bacteria (Helicobacter pylori) or a combination of these factors.³²

 Is it rosacea or something else?

-Rosacea often goes undiagnosed or is mistaken for other conditions such as acne because it shares some of the same symptoms.
-Most people with rosacea experience redness (erythema) or frequent flushing on the central face (the nose, cheeks, forehead, and chin).
-Facial redness is one of the more common symptoms of rosacea flare-ups.
+Rosacea often goes undiagnosed or is mistaken for other conditions, such as acne, because it shares some of the same symptoms.
+Most people with rosacea experience redness (erythema) or frequent flushing on the central face (the nose, cheeks, forehead, and chin).³³ Facial redness is one of the more common symptoms of rosacea flare-ups.

 • • •